-The State Parks, Historic Sites and Trails Division (SPHS&T) operation budgets were cut, specifically \$85,500 from Fort Fetterman, Fort Fred Steele, Independence Rock, and Medicine Lodge and consequently local preservation was decreased due to decreased man power and material purchases.
-Through the construction budgets, the Division was able to preserve many of its historic structures to maintain their status.
-We were able to finish the Ft Steele, Register Cliff and Ames Monument preservation projects.
-We are currently in the process of preserving the newly acquired Douglas POW Officer's Quarters as well as other smaller projects in the state.
+Using construction budgets from user fees, the Parks, Historic Sites and Trails Division was able to preserve many of its historic structures to maintain their status.
+We were able to finish the South Pass Stamp Mill and Arrastra preservation projects.
+We are currently in the process of preserving the newly acquired Douglas POW Officer's Quarters, masonry work at Fort Bridger as well as other smaller projects in the state.
+We are preparing to stabilize the LX Bar Ranch complex when the state formally acquires it.
 In addition, the agency has partnered with the University of Wyoming to preserve the extensive collection at South Pass City State Historic Site.